flow-state-coop/docs/docs/platform/flow-splitters.md

 #### Metadata
 Flow Splitter Shares are ERC20 tokens (with distribution superpowers).
 You can give your Shares a name and token symbol to identify or brand them across wallets and block explorers.
 If your Flow Splitter will be used for any external purposes (e.g. attracting funding for your team), you’re highly encouraged to use these fields.

-:::tip
+:::tip[Shares aren't Super Tokens]
-These Share tokens are different from those you will distribute through the Flow Splitter.
+These Share tokens are distinct from those you will distribute through the Flow Splitter.
 Think of Shares as the “stock” of the Flow Splitter and the Super Token as the “dividend” currency.
 :::

 #### Core Configuration